Knowledge and Religion: Introduction

 “….a proof for the existence of God can be constructed by means of the most rigorous formal logic and yet prove nothing, since a god who must permit his existence to be proved in the first place is ultimately a very ungodly god.
 The best such proofs of existence can yield is blasphemy.”—Heidegger, Nietzsche “The Eternal Recurrence of the Same”, trans.
 D. F. Krell p.
 106

 The Greeks had no system as we understand a “system”.
 We understand a system in the sense of a structure or plan projected and executed as a unity and embracing all essential questions and matters uniformly.
-We view the various adherents of the “religious knowledge systems” of the world’s great religions as human beings who believe that they are in possession of the truth and that this possession and its interpretation determines their thought and actions.
+We view the various adherents of the “religious knowledge systems” of the world’s great religions as human beings who believe, have faith, that they are in possession of the truth and that this possession and its interpretation determines their thought and the actions resulting from the thinking.
 This possession of truth can be held ‘fundamentally’ or ‘liberally’ in terms of its interpretations by those who adhere to the religion in question.
+The most “fundamental” religion is the belief in science and its results as a projection of the real.

-This “systematic” approach to thinking is nowhere to be found in Plato.
+This “systematic” approach to thinking, for instance, is nowhere to be found in Plato.
 The Platonic Socrates ‘knows that he knows nothing’.
 In Plato, the most varied questions are posed from different starting-points and on different levels.
-Everything is gathered together in the guiding question of philosophy: the essence and the how of what we think beings or things are.
+Everything is gathered together in the guiding question of philosophy: the essence and the how of what we think beings or things are including ourselves as human beings.
 When applied to Religious and Indigenous Knowledge Systems, to call these phenomenon “systems” is related to what must have been communicated or written down as revealing what these religious and indigenous systems are to begin with, what they have or hold the truth to be.
 The conception of truth, the revelation of truth is prior to the determination of the system.
-Systems arise to establish the certainty of that truth when one’s primary ground is ‘doubt’; the Greeks’ primary ground was ‘trust’.
+Systems arise to establish the certainty of that truth when one’s primary ground is ‘doubt’; the Greeks’ primary ground was ‘trust’ and ‘doubt’ was required to show why that trust was an appropriate response to the world.

-In TOK, concepts and questions are “systematically” connected to each other, and each has its appropriate place within the “knowledge framework” i.e. we do not question the biological nature of a tree in Group One subjects; there, in Group One, the tree is something different than the tree studied in the Group 4 subjects (and yet, paradoxically, it is not).
-The place within the system of a knowledge problem or a knowledge question is the interconnection, the “relatedness” that marks out the direction and range of our questioning i.e. how the ways of knowing are connected to or joined up with the areas of knowledge.
+In TOK, concepts and questions are “systematically” connected to each other, and each has its appropriate place within the “framework” i.e. we do not question the biological nature of a tree in Group One subjects; there, in Group One, the tree is something different than the tree studied in the Group 4 subjects (and yet, paradoxically, it is not).
+The place within the system of a knowledge problem or a knowledge question is the interconnection, the “relatedness”, that marks out the direction and range of our questioning i.e. how our ways of knowing are connected to or joined up with the areas of knowledge to be investigated.
 In other writings we have called this the “logos”, that which “gathers together”.
-In TOK, the logos is what we have called the “knowledge framework”.
-This knowledge framework depends on our human being in the world: the original and unique connection of the concepts that we use is and has already been established by human being itself, what knowledge becomes and what we understand as our “shared knowledge”.
+In TOK, the logos is what we have called the “framework”.
+This framework depends on our human being in the world: the original and unique connection of the concepts that we use is and has already been established by human being itself, what knowledge becomes and what we understand as our “shared knowledge”.
 The concepts depend on how human beings have come to interpret Being at a particular time.

-This joining together of human beings and Being is what the Greeks understood as dike or justice.
-It was a “fitting together”, a “fittedness” and contained overtones of ‘fate’, or what one has to ‘bow down to’ or succumb to.
+This joining together of human beings and the Being of God or the gods is what the Greeks understood as dike or justice.
+It was a “fitting together”, a “fittedness” and contained overtones of ‘fate’, or what one has to ‘bow down to’ or succumb to, whether it be weaker nations to stronger nations as in the historian Thucydides, or the individual to their own circumstances which are beyond their control.
 It named a ‘joining’ or a ‘jointedness’, a holding together of the human being to their time.
-When Hamlet says “The time is out of joint”, he is referring both to his ‘unfittedness’ for the task given to him (revenge) as well as to his sense of the ‘unfairness’, understood as a ‘fittingness’ that he suffers from the burden of his task which is his destiny.
+When Hamlet says “The time is out of joint”, he is referring both to his ‘unfittedness’ for the task given to him (revenge for the murder of his father) as well as to his sense of the ‘unfairness’, understood as a ‘fittingness’ that he suffers from the burden of his task which is his destiny.
 Hamlet cannot see any justice in his world and, thus, hates his world.

 Dike is what the Greeks understood as Necessity.
-For Plato, human beings in their desire for the perfection of the Good are required to understand the gulf that separates the Necessary from the Good.
-Not to do so makes human beings idolatrous and choose that shadow of the Good which is present in the things themselves rather than the Good itself.
-The theoretical viewing and the practical action are not separate for the Greeks.
-This is made quite explicit in Republic by Plato: not to distinguish between the Necessary and the Good is to choose the Great Beast that is the social and to desire the prestige that comes from the worship of social as presented in Book VI of Republic.
+For Plato, human beings in their desire for the perfection of the Good are required to understand the gulf that separates the Necessary from the Good itself.
+Not to do so makes human beings idolatrous and causes them to choose that shadow of the Good which is present in the things themselves rather than the Good itself.
+The theoretical viewing, the manifold ways in which one looks at the world, and the practical action are not separate for the Greeks.
+This is made quite explicit in Republic by Plato: not to distinguish between the Necessary and the Good is to choose the Great Beast that is the social and to desire the prestige that comes from the worship of the social as presented in Book VI of Republic.

 The fragment of the first Greek philosopher Anaximander speaks: ‘out of those things whence is the generation for existing things, into these again does their destruction take place, according to what must needs be (necessity); for they make amends [diken] and give reparation to one another for their offense [adikias], according to the ordinance of time’: Anaximander’s conception of the world is the prototype of the Greek view of nature as a cosmos, a harmonious realm within which the waxing and waning of the elemental powers march in step with the astronomical cycles.
 Dike, thought in terms of being as presence, is the joining-enjoining order that Plato understood as Necessity.
 Adikia, the out-of-joint, is disorder and, therefore, injustice.
 The theoretical viewing and the practical action (the ethics) are not separate from each other; they are inextricably linked to each other.
 Socrates at the end of the Phaedrus prays for the unity of the inward and outward worlds of human being: “Beloved Pan, and all ye other gods who haunt this place, give me beauty in the inward soul; and may the outward and inward man be at one.”